Ron Brooks: 2014 season

 On December 2, 2014, making his only start of the season, Brooks led the Bills with a season high eight tackles and a pass defended against the New England Patriots.

 2015 season

 On December 30, 2015, Brooks was placed on injured reserve.

 Philadelphia Eagles

 On March 9, 2016, Brooks signed a three-year deal with the Philadelphia Eagles, reuniting him with former Bills defensive coordinator Jim Schwartz.
 In Week 7 against the Minnesota Vikings, Brooks ruptured his right quadriceps tendon, keeping him out for the rest of the season.

 On August 30, 2017, Brooks was released by the Eagles.

 San Diego Fleet

 In 2019, Brooks joined the San Diego Fleet of the Alliance of American Football.
-In the season opener against the San Antonio Commanders, Brooks intercepted quarterback Logan Woodside in the endzone.
+In the season opener against the San Antonio Commanders, Brooks intercepted quarterback Logan Woodside in the end zone.
 In 8 games prior to the league suspending operations, Brooks also made 13 tackles, and defended 5 passes, while also contributing as a returner on special teams, including a 56 yard punt return for a touchdown in week 4.
 The league ceased operations in April 2019.